vk-cs/docs-public/docs/en/tools-for-using-services/terraform/how-to-guides/vnet/vpn/vpn.md

     }
     ```

-    To create the network, you will need the following objects:
+    To create the network, the following objects are required:

     - Resources (resource):